jwoLondon/adventOfCode/aoc.md

     combinations 2 >> List.filterMap toTuple
 ```

-Generate a list of coordinate pairs between the given minumum and maximum positions inclusive.
+Generate a list of coordinate pairs between the given minimum and maximum positions inclusive.

 `gridLocations (0,0) (2,2) == [(0,0),(0,1),(0,2),(1,0),(1,1),(1,2),(2,0),(2,1),(2,2)]`